daslerpc/daslerpc.github.io/_puzzles/famine_xbox.md

 ---
 title: "The Xbox Puzzle"
-excerpt: "This will be a short description of the project."
-collection: puzzles
+collection: famine_xbox
-subcategory: contributed
+subcategory: puzzles
 header:
   teaser: /assets/images/puzzles/famine_xbox.png
+type: "contributed"
 ---

 This will be a short description of the project.